- About Us

 Adult Criminal case designations are summarized in this map.

-Specific adult criminal case designations are listed by county in the Adult Designation Chart.
+Specific adult criminal case designations are listed by county in the Adult Designations.

-Specific juvenile case designations are listed by county in the Juvenile Designation Chart.
+Specific juvenile case designations are listed by county in the Juvenile Designations.

 It is important that the courts follow the statutory designations, and that attorneys double-check their appointments to ensure that they are valid, because claims from private court appointed attorneys will not be paid unless the designation is followed.